 So enough horror stories.
 Let’s talk about what you should do instead.
 I’ve broken it down into five steps.

-How to Write an Email to a C-Level Executive in Five Steps
+How to write an email to a C-Level Executive in 5 steps

 With all of the digital tools at our disposal, there is NO excuse for not doing your homework.
 Take a few minutes to learn something about your prospect and their company.
 Then use what you’ve learned to demonstrate that you’re a real person who cares about their specific issues and concerns.
 This is your single best chance to earn their attention and interest.

 Find a compelling hook

 Based on your research you should know what their most compelling goal—or pain point—is and how you can help them address it.
 Lead with that.
 You have a problem.
 I can help you solve it.

 Be concise and focused—and always leave them wanting more

 These are busy people.
 Offer a nugget of valuable insight (based on your hook, above).
 Then ask if they want to learn more and get out.
 Your goal should be to leave them wondering what else of value you have to offer.

 Give them a little time to consider what you’ve said and then follow up with more relevant information, a little at a time.
 Stay up-to-date on new developments with the company in order to uncover new hooks that you can roll in into subsequent emails.
 Over time, your contacts will begin to trust that you are earnestly focused on how you can help their company succeed—which will make you worthy of a response.

 Finally, make sure you’re writing to the right person with the right title at the right company.
 Double check that their name and company is spelled correctly, and that your email has no typos.
 Eliminate trade jargon and platitudes.
 Write in an active, not passive, voice in sentences easy for a busy person to scan and absorb quickly.